 Tomatoes – If you don’t like the flavor of sun-dried tomatoes or want something fresher, I’ve seen many recipes use 1 1/2 cups of halved cherry or grape tomatoes as a substitute.

 Heavy cream – You can usually get away with substituting heavy cream for half and half only if you reduce the heat to very low so the sauce doesn’t curdle.

-Parmesan cheese – Try to use freshly grated Parmesan cheese because the pre-shredded stuff usually has some chemicals that affect the way they incorporate into the sauce.
-I’ve found the packaged stuff usually results in a lumpier sauce.
-So I usually buy a block of Parmesan and grate it myself using a microplane.
+Parmesan cheese – Try to use freshly grated Parmesan cheese because the pre-shredded stuff usually has some chemicals that affect the way they melt into the sauce.
+I’ve found the packaged stuff usually results in a lumpier sauce, so I usually buy a block of Parmesan and grate it myself using a microplane or box grater.

 The feathery soft Parmesan shavings have an easier time melting into the sauce.
 Add the Parmesan in batches and stir it in as you go to prevent clumping.
 If you’ve managed to find pre-packaged grated or shredded Parmesan cheese that melts beautifully into the sauce, let me know what brand you used in the comments below!

 Serve this on a bed of your favorite pasta, with rice, mashed potatoes, crispy garlic smashed potatoes, mashed cauliflower, or with some hearty, crusty bread.
 For some vegetable sides, try garlic butter mushrooms, garlic Parmesan roasted broccoli, green beans, or some lemon pepper asparagus.

 - Switch up the spinach – You can substitute spinach with fresh asparagus spears or fresh basil.